One common problem in car paintwork is stone chips, especially on the bonnet. Stone chips create highly localised and deep damage in the paint.

 - Using soap and water, clean the affected area then rub it down using white spirit or alcohol.
 This is an important step for removing grease and giving the paint a proper surface to adhere to then leave the area to dry properly.

 - Sand down all the paint chip’s raised edges.
 Use a cutting compound such as T-Cut or very fine grain dry and wet sandpaper to do this.
 Avoid rubbing too hard so that you don’t cause damage to the surrounding clearcoat.
+You need to avoid sharp edges to make the repair less noticeable.

 - Apply the base coat or primer.
 Use either a paint pen if your kit has one or a very fine brush and allow it to dry.